All Products

 Brute-force Attack Against Password

-Frequent logon attempts are performed from IP addresses.
-A consistent username and constantly changing passwords are used, and brute-force attacks against passwords may occur.
+Frequent logon attempts are initiated from the same IP address.
+A consistent username and constantly changing passwords are used.
+Brute-force attacks against passwords may occur.

 We recommend that you check whether the logon is successful based on log details, change the password on a regular basis, and ensure that weak passwords are not used.
 We also recommend that you implement CAPTCHA measures to limit the number of logon attempts or configure rate limiting policies to ensure the reasonable use of API resources.